Every once in a while, we often hear stories about women who became ill or even died from toxic shock syndrome or TSS.

-Toxic shock syndrome (TSS) is a very rare but life-threatening complication caused when bacteria get into the body and releases harmful toxins.
+Toxic shock syndrome (TSS) is a rare but life-threatening complication caused by bacteria getting into the body and releasing harmful toxins.

 It’s often caused by tampon use in women, but it can affect anyone, including men and children.

 TSS symptoms can worsen quickly and can be fatal if not treated.
-But if it is diagnosed and treated early, most people will make a full recovery which is usually within a couple of days to a week.
+But if it is diagnosed and treated early, most people will make a full recovery, usually within a couple of days to a week.

 Symptoms of Toxic Shock Syndrome